-The Foundation Year in Liberal Arts at York St John University will provide you with an interdisciplinary introduction to the questions and approaches that have shaped both teaching and scholarship across a range of subjects, including: the humanities, religion, philosophy, social sciences, education, languages and linguistics.
+The Foundation Year in Liberal Arts at York St John University will provide you with an interdisciplinary introduction to the questions and approaches that have shaped both teaching and scholarship across a range of subjects, including: the humanities, social sciences, and English language and linguistics.

 This course has been designed as an alternative entry route into a range of undergraduate programmes for prospective students who may not wish to or be able to start their University journey at Level 4.
-For instance, you may be a mature student who has been out of education for a while, you may not have the entry requirements for the degree programme of your choice or you may simply have recently left sixth form and just don't yet feel ready for the full degree programme.
-The Foundation Year exists within York St John University as part of a four-year undergraduate programme, facilitating access for Foundation students at Level 3.
+For instance, you may be a mature student who has been out of education for a while, you may not have the entry requirements for the degree programme of your choice or you may just want a supported step into university-level study to move into your degree programme.
+The Foundation Year exists within York St John University as part of an extended four-year undergraduate programme, facilitating access for Foundation students at Level 3.
 It has been designed with the specific goals of widening participation and building student confidence.